 Pennsylvania's criminal homicide statutes break charges down into three different categories:

 - Voluntary manslaughter: Murder charges are mitigated to voluntary manslaughter when the defendant is acting under a sudden and intense passion resulting from serious provocation at the time of the killing.
-Voluntary manslaughter also applies when the defendant unreasonably believes that the killing is justifiable under the law.
+Voluntary manslaughter also applies when the defendant unreasonably believes the killing is justifiable under the law.

 - Involuntary manslaughter: A killing is considered involuntary manslaughter when it results from an act committed in a reckless or grossly negligent manner.

 Criminal defense lawyer Arthur Thomas Donato has more than 40 years of experience defending individuals accused of a wide range of serious violent crimes.
 He is skilled at gathering evidence and constructing a persuasive defense.
-His diligent, proactive approach makes him a valuable asset to clients facing high-stakes charges.
+His diligent, proactive approach makes him valuable to clients facing high-stakes charges.

 A Strategic Defense For Assault Charges